-Your healthcare provider should do a pregnancy test before you start receiving OPDIVO.

-- You should use an effective method of birth control during and for at least 5 months after the last dose of OPDIVO.
+- Your healthcare provider should do a pregnancy test before you start receiving OPDIVO. - You should use an effective method of birth control during and for at least 5 months after the last dose of OPDIVO.
 Talk to your healthcare provider about birth control methods that you can use during this time. - Tell your healthcare provider right away if you become pregnant during treatment with OPDIVO. - are breastfeeding or plan to breastfeed.
 It is not known if OPDIVO passes into your breast milk.
-Do not breastfeed during treatment with OPDIVO.
+Do not breastfeed during treatment with OPDIVO and for 5 months after your last dose..